mm-/wordnik-oss/README.md

 ### To build
 You'll need Java6 to compile this.

-May throw unrelated errors such as:
+The compile step may throw unrelated errors if running on Java 5 such as:

 Detected sbt version 0.12.2
 Can't start up: not enough memory

-If running on Java 5.

 ./sbt compile